GradConnection was built to help graduates navigate getting their first job out of university.

 - Many students self eliminated themselves from roles – e.g. an IT student didn’t think of a Bank as an technology employer and never applied

-- Every employer had it’s own Achilles heel when it came to attracting specific sets of grads – e.g IBM struggles with Commerce graduates, but not
+- Every employer had its own achilles heel when it came to attracting specific sets of grads – e.g IBM struggles with Commerce graduates, but not IT, one of the hardest areas to fill

 - Many students only thought about the large brands that had the biggest on campus advertising budget.
 There were thousands of employers, from SMB, lesser known large corporates and we made sure that the right students discovered them all year round.